🔴 Breaking: ICE Facility Shot in Dallas - Another Left-Wing Attack? 2025-09-24 18:04

 We know that now beyond any shadow of a doubt.

-Um these people coordinate.
+These people coordinate.

-Uh that's what we experienced in Utah, an encrypted messaging app was created, and there was a post out there on social media and some forms where then you see 20, 30, 40 people on an encrypted messaging app, and they have different units or different chapters across the country.
+An encrypted messaging app was created, and there was a post out there on social media and some forms where then you see 20, 30, 40 people on an encrypted messaging app, and they have different units or different chapters across the country.

 So it is organized.

-Would I say it's organized in that Elizabeth Warren is calling and saying Red Sparrow flies tonight and they're like, got it, boss.
+Would I say it's organized in that Elizabeth Warren is calling and saying, Red Sparrow Flies Tonight, and they're like, Got it, boss.

 Not exactly.